-Life lessons from coaches contributed to his successful NFL career – but the needs of children and youth became his driving motivation in later years
+Life lessons from coaches contributed to his successful NFL career – but the needs of youth and anyone who could use support became his driving motivation in later years

 Dave Stalls is not a man lacking in talents.
 Along with winning two Super Bowls and playing in a thirdduring a seven-year career as a defensive end for the Dallas Cowboys, the Tampa Bay Buccaneers and the L.A.
 Raiders, he studied zoology, veterinary medicine, and marine biology, and then later worked in executive sales and investment banking.

 It wasn’t until he was in his late thirties that Dave identified his true calling of working with at-risk young people.
-In 2012 Dave founded his second nonprofit, called the Street Fraternity, which is focused on violent young men ages 14-25 in urban Aurora/Denver, Colorado.
+In 2012 Dave founded his second nonprofit, called the Street Fraternity (www.streetfraternity.org), which is focused on young men ages 14-25, who live in violent neighborhoods, in urban Aurora/Denver, Colorado.

 As honored as Dave was to learn that he would be one of the first UNC players ever to be drafted and have a shot at the NFL, he vacillated over whether to accept the offer or whether to keep his focus on finishing his degree and going on to graduate school in marine biology.
 In the end, Dave decided to attend the Dallas Cowboys training camp, in part because the signing bonus would help him pay for graduate school, and made the team for what turned out to be an amazing season.
 The Cowboys won the Super Bowl in 1977 and played in it again in 1978, losing to the Pittsburgh Steelers.